-To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key before making adjustments to the machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key before making adjustments to the machine.

-- 1. Shut down the engine, and remove the key from the ignition. - 2.
-Stroke the knife manually until the knife sections are spaced midway between the guards. - 3.
+- 2. Stroke the knife manually until the knife sections are spaced midway between the guards. - 3.
 Remove two nuts (B) and bolts attaching guard (A) and hold-down (C) (if applicable) to the cutterbar. - 4.
 Remove guard (A), hold-down (C), and the plastic wearplate (if installed).